75 Easy Science Experiments Using Materials You Already Have On Hand

 35. Tell time using the sun

 While people use clocks or even phones to tell time today, there was a time when a sundial was the best means to do that.
-Kids will certainly get a kick out of creating their own sundials using everyday materials like cardboard and pencils.
+Kids can create their own sundials using everyday materials like cardboard and pencils.

 36. Launch a bottle rocket